 But I highly recommend that you start with the first link listed below to learn an important principle for teaching this subject to children with autism.

-Teaching this important subject to children with autism is simple and do-able if you follow some key principles that I'll explain here.
+Teaching this important subject to children with autism is simple and do-able if you follow some key principles.
 Following these guidelines will make this subject easier to understand and will help to ensure your child's success in learning the basics and more.

 Once he had a better understanding of basic arithmetic concepts, I started working on helping him memorize math facts.
-Go here for ideas on how to help your child learn these facts.
+Check out this article for ideas on how to help your child learn these facts.

 After she has memorized the addition facts, the next step is to teach her to add two digits to one digit.
 Learning this skill brought us to a pitfall that I want to warn you about.
 It’s a problem that I think is unique to autism.